Things to do, places to visit.

 Golf – many superb courses within the area.
 Discount play available locally.

-Cycling – a great way to get around the area and we can lend you bikes.
+Cycling – a great way to get around the area.

 The West Highland Railway Line from Helensburgh Upper Station offers one of the World’s Most Scenic railway journeys.
 Not to be missed!

 Helensburgh’s Hogmanay Ceilidh, December 31st every year – just a few minutes walk from Balmillig.

 Beautiful Loch Lomond &Trossachs National Park just a short distance away.

 Balloch – Loch Cruises, Country Park.
 Loch Lomond Shores – Aquarium, Shopping, Maid of the Loch static steamship.

 Luss – pretty estate village famous for its floral displays and lovely walks.